 In the event that clinical data restoration is required, contact the IT support desk at DELT on 0845 1208286 for guidance before proceeding further.

-BULK DATA EXTRACTIONS
+Bulk Data Extractions

 No bulk extracts or manipulation of data or coding is permitted other than with the prior permission of the Practice Manager.

-DATA SAFE
+Data Safe

 Backup tapes will be stored in a data safe tested to European Standard EN1047-1.
 A standard fire-proof safe designed for paper records will not be used, as these give inadequate heat protection for tape media which must be kept below 52 degrees C.